NerveCoordinator/arcan/src/tools/netproxy/README.md

 Two binaries are produced by building this tool.
 The 'simple' netpipe is managed unencrypted over FIFOs that the caller manages.
-The more complex netproxy is currently built on TCP as a transport layer and do symmetric encryption and authentication using pre-shared credentials.
+The more complex arcan-net is currently built on TCP as a transport layer and do symmetric encryption and authentication using pre-shared credentials.

 # Compilation